 To formally appeal a grade, a student must submit a written appeal stating why the student contests the grade and attach any supporting documents to the written appeal.
 This must be filed with the Vice President of Academic and Student Affairs within 12 weeks of the end of the semester in which the grade was assigned.
-The Program Director/Associate Dean will then contact the appropriate faculty member and will provide follow-up with the student.
-If appropriate, the Program Director/Associate Dean will schedule a meeting of the involved individuals within 30 days.
-If the outcome of the appeal to the Program Director/Associate Dean does not resolve the issue satisfactorily, the student may then appeal in writing to the Vice President of Academic and Student Affairs, who will convene a grievance committee and follow the procedures outlined in the college catalog.
+The Vice President of Academic and Student Affairs will then forward the appeal to both the Instructor and the Program Director.
+If appropriate, the Program Director/Instructor will schedule a meeting of the involved individuals within 30 days.
+If the outcome of the appeal to the Program Director/Instructor does not resolve the issue satisfactorily, the student may then appeal in writing to the Vice President of Academic and Student Affairs, who will convene a grievance committee and follow the procedures outlined in the college catalog.